Factors that will help you pick the right outsourced software testing company for you

 In the end, this is not an exhaustive list of questions and considerations, but I hope it helps you know how to choose a software testing company that is best for you.

-If you are still curious about how a software testing partner can work with you, my colleague wrote a post that I highly recommend, “Getting Started with Outsourced Software Testing”.
+If you are still curious about how a software testing partner can work with you, my colleague wrote a post that I highly recommend, “Getting Started with Outsourced Software Testing”, as well as this one “The CTO’s Guide to Outsourcing Software Testing“.